DesperC/Awesome-Splatoon3-Hacking/README.md

 - [Flexlion Mod Menu](https://flexlion.github.io/)
 - [Splatoon 3 Save Editor (from flexlion)](https://flexlion.github.io/saveeditor.html)
-- [A Full Splatoon 3 Save](https://ptb.discord.com/channels/410208534861447168/830855276437438485/1081218616734793738) (you can skip this if your save already has everything you want AND you know how to export the save as a file using EdiZon) if you cant get to the file, you need to join the [Ryujinx discord server](https://discord.gg/ryujinx) to get it even if you arent using Ryujinx
+- [A Full Splatoon 3 Save](https://ptb.discord.com/channels/410208534861447168/830855276437438485/1081218616734793738) (you can skip this if your save already has everything you want AND you know how to export the save as a file using EdiZon) if you cant get to the file, you need to join the [Ryujinx discord server](https://discord.gg/ryujinx) to get it even if you arent using Ryujinx.
+It will work on both an emulator and the switch.
 - [Switch Toolbox](https://github.com/KillzXGaming/Switch-Toolbox)
   - [Visual Studio (for compiling, not reccomended for beginners, completely optional)](https://visualstudio.microsoft.com/)
 - [7-Zip](https://www.7-zip.org/) I would highly reccomend that you set 7-Zip as your main archiving app so it will open .zip files by default